JasonYoo1/webapi-challenge/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

-- [ ] Mention two parts of Express that you learned about this week.
+- [ ] Mention two parts of Express that you learned about this week. middleware routing

 - [ ] Describe Middleware?
+    middleware is like a pipe with a filter where the information has to pass through either to a) make the information actual information b) stop a

 - [ ] Describe a Resource?